 University Lakes Justice Court – Maricopa County

 Ms. A.N. was facing a mandatory 180 days of jail as a result of her pending Aggravated DUI offense if convicted.
-However, Ms. A.N. plead no contest to the court to all charges, including the most severe Super Extreme DUI.
-At sentencing, the court placed Ms. A.N. on summary probation without any direct monitoring of any kind and sentenced her to the minimum fourteen (14) days jail with work release privileges.
+However, Ms. A.N. pleads no contest to the court to all charges, including the most severe Super Extreme DUI.
+At sentencing, the court placed Ms. A.N. on summary probation without any direct monitoring of any kind and sentenced her to a minimum of fourteen (14) days in jail with work release privileges.

-Ms. A.N. was facing 180 days jail with no possibility of home detention had she been convicted of second offense Super Extreme DUI.
-Instead, Ms. A.N’s no contest plea allowed her to receive 176 less days of jail and simultaneously set up her felony Aggravated DUI for a reduced sentence.
+Ms. A.N. was facing 180 days in jail with no possibility of home detention had she been convicted of second offense Super Extreme DUI.
+Instead, Ms. A.N’s no-contest plea allowed her to receive 176 fewer days of jail and simultaneously set up her felony Aggravated DUI for a reduced sentence.

 176 DAYS OF JAIL AVOIDED ON FELONY AGGRAVATED DUI PASSENGER IN CAR UNDER 15 YEARS OF AGE A.R.S.
 28-1383